 Reef & Rainforest Trip

-13-day science trip available to Year 11 students around the Cairns region in Far North Queensland.
+A science trip available to Year 11 students around the Cairns region in Far North Queensland.
 The trip involves students conducting research at many locations on the Great Barrier Reef and in and around the Daintree Rainforest.
-View out latest trip.